jsmithdataanalytics/text_adventure/README.md

 Download and run vista-text-adventure-x64.exe

 ### Linux
-1. Download vista-text-adventure-linux and navigate to it
+1. Download vista-text-adventure-linux-x64 and navigate to it
-2. Make executable: `sudo chmod +x vista-text-adventure-linux`
+2. Make executable: `sudo chmod +x vista-text-adventure-linux-x64`
-3. Run: `./vista-text-adventure-linux`
+3. Run: `./vista-text-adventure-linux-x64`